 With its bubbling valuations, you may not still have time to get into China.

 But fear not.
-You can avoid China's now-substantial valuation risks and buy into an economy that is still in its early stages of development.
+You can avoid China's valuation risks and buy into an economy that is still in its early stages of development.

 If China and India's past performance is any indication of what high-growth emerging markets can return to investors, you won't want to miss this opportunity.
 Need help getting started?
 Our Global Gains newsletter service scours the world for market-beating picks each month.
 Sign up for a free 30-day trial and you can see all of our picks and research and receive a special report about our team's recent research trip to -- you guessed it -- South America.